LucasAMartin/Movies-Matchmaker/README.md

 ## License

-Movie Matchmaker is released under the [Unlicense](https://unlicense.org/).
-This means that you are free to use, modify, and distribute the code in this repository for any purpose, without any restrictions or requirements for attribution.
+Movie Matchmaker is released under the [MIT License](https://opensource.org/license/mit/).
+This means that you are free to use, modify, and distribute the code in this repository for any purpose.